makerdao/auction-keeper/README.md

 ./install.sh
 source _virtualenv/bin/activate
 ```

-## Quickstart for ETH Collateral Auctions
+## Quickstart for Fixed Discount Collateral Auctions

-### 1) Deposit PRAI(aka System Coin) to your keeper address
+### 1) Send RAI (aka system coins) to your keeper address

-Buy PRAI from Uniswap or open a SAFE and generate some PRAI
+Buy RAI from [Uniswap v2](https://info.uniswap.org/pair/0xEBdE9F61e34B7aC5aAE5A4170E964eA85988008C) or open a SAFE and generate some RAI.

-### 2) Create simple null bidding model in `model.sh`
+### 2) Create a simple null bidding model in `model.sh`

-Bidders of fixed discount auctions don't determine the price.
-They simply receive collateral at a fixed discount(currently 95% of market price).
-For debt and surplus auctions, the model will bid a price, but for collateral auctions, no price is required in `model.sh`
+Bidders of fixed discount auctions don't need to determine the price.
+They simply receive collateral at a fixed discount that's set in the auction smart contract.
+For debt and surplus auctions, the model will bid using a specific price.
+On the other hand, fixed discount collateral auctions do not need a price.

-For collateral auctions, put this in `model.sh` and `chmod +x model.sh`.
+For collateral auctions, put this in `model.sh`:
 ```
 #!/usr/bin/env bash
 while true; do